bigsql/hive_fdw/BUILD.md

 Hive client JAR files for the Hadoop distribution you are connecting with.

-## Install

-This FDW is included in the BigSQL by PostgreSQL distribution.
-All you have to do is follow the usage instructions below.

 ## Building from Source

 First, download the source code under the contrib subdirectory of the